Multi-Iteration Stochastic Optimizers: Multi-iteration stochastic optimizers

+This clipping technique can be applied in both the continuous and discrete cases. \item[Clipping ``B''] This technique is simpler but can only be used in the finite sum case.
+It consists in clipping $\cl{L}_{k-1}$ at $\ell^* = \max\{\ell \in \cl{L}_{k-1}: \M[k-1]{\ell} = N\}$. \end{description}

 Clipping ``A'' adds an extra computation overhead when calculating $M_{\ell, k}$ for each $\ell \in \cl{L}_k$ each iteration $k$.
-However, clipping shortens the hierarchy, thus possibly reducing the general overhead of \texttt{MICE}.
-Moreover, clipping the hierarchy may reduce the frequency of restarts and the bias of the \texttt{MICE} estimator.
+Thus, in the finite sum case, we suggest using Clipping ``B''.
+Clipping shortens the index set, thus possibly reducing the general overhead of \texttt{MICE}.
+Moreover, clipping the index set may reduce the frequency of restarts and the bias of the \texttt{MICE} estimator.